After Losing a Brother to Suicide, This Woman Became a Mental Health Advocate for Students

 Courtesy Alison Malmon

 She was a freshman at the University of Pennsylvania when she got a voicemail that would change her life forever: “It’s mommy, call me.”
 Alison Malmon never called her mother “mommy” and her mother never referred to herself that way, so she knew something was wrong.

 When Malmon called back she got the news: Her 22-year-old brother Brian, a senior at Columbia University, had taken his own life.

 Smart, outgoing, and fun to be around, Brian Malmon didn’t seem to be at risk for suicide.
 That was the problem.
 “Diving into the research around mental health, I learned that Brian’s trajectory—the fact that he started struggling with mental health in college—is actually typical,” says Malmon.

 “The age of onset mental health issues is college age.
 The fact that it had happened to him helped to illuminate for me the need for a conversation about these issues that just wasn’t happening.”
-(Here are 13 suicide warning signs that are easy to miss.)

 After the tragedy, Malmon formed a student group, called Open Minds, as a means for students to openly talk about mental health issues.
 Now, the group and nonprofit organization, renamed Active Minds, uses its office in Washington, D.C., and its chapters across college campuses throughout the country to break the mental health stigma.

 Now age 38, Malmon shared with us how her brother’s death inspired her mental health advocacy to hopefully help future generations.

 When Malmon returned to school after her brother’s funeral that spring of 2000, she was still grieving.
 But—like her brother before her—she was determined to come off as if she was okay, even though she was anything but.